mynedosyp/EvasionMaster/README.md

-Install poetry to yoer python by: pip install poetry
+Install poetry to your python by: pip install poetry

 Install depends by in directory with .toml and .lock files :